 Team building and personal development are key pieces of learning at the U.S. Space & Rocket Center, and the facility has both high and low ropes courses where groups can put their skills to the test.
 On the low ropes, teams work together on a mission involving brainstorming, making plans, delegating tasks, communicating effectively and trust.
 Once these skills come together effectively, the group succeeds.
 On the high ropes course, everyone can choose their level of difficulty and practice stepping outside their comfort zone for a thrilling challenge.
 Climb the 50-foot wall, scale a 32-foot pole, and fly down the blood-pumping zip line.
 These experiences are not only fun but also ideal ways to build confidence, trust and communication skills.

 The ropes course is designed for groups of 8 or more.
 Participants must be 12 or older, and those under 18 must be accompanied by a parent or guardian.

 Scuba Experience – Underwater Astronaut Training

-In this adrenaline-pumping, 30-minute session, groups will learn scuba safety skills from one of the camp’s certified instructors, then put those skills to the test while they dive to the bottom of the tank to launch a mission – all while mastering the challenges of simulated microgravity.
+In this adrenaline-pumping, two-hour session, groups will learn scuba safety skills from one of the camp’s certified instructors, then put those skills to the test while they dive to the bottom of the tank to launch a mission – all while mastering the challenges of simulated microgravity.